Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

     Discord useres can run slash command in discord to see a list of currently connected players.

+	Slash command for player info availble to run in admin channel to get player ID's, EoSID's, and other information about about a player.

     Designate a channel for game chat.
 The Bot will display any in game chat that is sent in global channel to this channel.
     Discord users can chat with players in game thru this channel without being in game.